 I’d actually put the mount without the reflector back on the back, thinking I would be able to use any other reflector.
 This was wishful thinking.
 The vintage bicycle reflector was riveted, with the holes not spaced apart the same length as reflectors that are bolted on.

 So I had the option to drill a new set of holes or find a replacement.
-These type of reflectors we’re commonplace back in the 70s but they are impossible to find nowadays.
-During my holiday I accidentally happened on another person who lived in the neighbourhood and restored bikes himself.
+These types of reflectors were commonplace back in the 70s but they are impossible to find nowadays.
+During my holiday I accidentally happened upon another person who lived in the neighborhood and restored bikes himself.

 Besides a set of incredible vintage frame locks, he also was kind enough to pry off the same styled reflector from one of his bikes.